The Best Places to Snowboard or Ski Near Chicago with Kids

 75 minute drive from Chicago

 Halfway between Chicago and Milwaukee, this mountain offers 25 ski trails, 7 lifts and 2 surface conveyors for families to explore.
 It’s a great place for beginners to learn how to ski or snowboard, and lessons are available for kids as young as 3.
-Lessons look a little different this year, and only private sessions are available for kids ages 3-4.
-Older kids may take small group classes, and everyone can participate in a family private lesson.
+Group lessons are available for kids 3 and up, and kids over age 6 can take private lessons. and everyone can participate in a family private lesson.
 If not everyone loves to ski, or you visit for multiple days, there’s also a snow tubing area with 22 lanes and two surface conveyors.

-Covid-19 safety measures: Face masks be worn at all times, and no indoor seating is available.
-A new reservation system is in place to limit the number of guests allowed and reservations are required.
+Covid-19 safety measures: Face masks be worn at all times except when eating or drinking.
+Everyone over the age of 12 must provide proof of vaccination to enter buildings on the resort.
 Check the website for the most current information before you go.

 W2501 County Road D